MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-mandatory-multifactor-authentication.md

 - If you run queries to analyze user sign-ins, use the application IDs of the [applications that require MFA](concept-mandatory-multifactor-authentication.md#applications).

 ## Verify MFA enablement
-Regardless of any roles they have or don't have, all users who access the admin portals and Azure clients listed in [applications that require MFA](concept-mandatory-multifactor-authentication.md#applications) must be set up to use MFA.
-All users who access any administration portal should use MFA.
+All users who access [admin portals and Azure clients that require MFA](concept-mandatory-multifactor-authentication.md#applications) must be set up to use MFA.
+Manadtory MFA isn't restricted to privileged roles.
+As a best practice, all users who access *any* administration portal should use MFA.

 Use the following steps to verify that MFA is set up for your users, or to enable it if needed.

 1. Sign in to Azure portal as a Global Reader.
 1. Browse to **Identity** > **Overview**.